KOlivier2119/Lighting_embedded/README.md

-# MQTT-Based Light Control System
+# MQTT-Powered Smart Light System

-An interactive web application designed for IoT light control using the MQTT protocol.
-This project features a web interface with a dynamic light bulb simulation and a Python script that acts as a virtual IoT device responding to MQTT commands.
+An advanced web-based solution for controlling IoT lights via the MQTT protocol.
+This project includes a user-friendly web interface with a simulated light bulb and a Python script acting as a virtual IoT device that processes MQTT messages.

 ![Demo](https://via.placeholder.com/800x400?text=MQTT+Light+Control+Demo)

-## Key Features
+## Main Features

-- User-friendly web interface with animated light bulb effects
+- Intuitive web interface with animated light bulb visuals
-- Real-time MQTT-based communication
+- Real-time communication using MQTT
-- ON/OFF controls with immediate visual response
+- Toggle light ON/OFF with instant feedback
-- Adjustable brightness control
+- Control light brightness
-- Python-based simulated IoT device
+- Python-based virtual IoT device simulation

 ## Project Structure

-- **`index.html`**: Provides the web-based UI for controlling the light
+- **`index.html`**: Web interface for managing the smart light
-- **`light_simulation.py`**: Python script emulating an IoT device
+- **`light_handling.py`**: Python script simulating an IoT light device
-- **`README.md`**: Documentation for setup and usage
+- **`README.md`**: Instructions for installation and usage

-## Technical Overview
+## Technical Details

-- Uses MQTT.js for WebSockets-based MQTT communication in the browser
+- Implements MQTT.js for WebSockets-based communication in the browser
-- Utilizes Paho MQTT for Python-based device simulation
+- Uses Paho MQTT for the Python-based device emulator
-- Connects to the MQTT broker at `157.173.101.159`
+- Communicates with the MQTT broker at `157.173.101.159`
-- Publishes commands to `/student_group/light_control`
+- Sends commands to `/student_group/light_control`
-- Subscribes to `/student_group/light_status` for updates
+- Listens for device status on `/student_group/light_status`

-## Installation & Setup
+## Setup & Execution

-### Prerequisites
+### Requirements

-- A modern web browser with JavaScript enabled
+- Modern web browser with JavaScript support
-- Python 3.x with `paho-mqtt` installed
+- Python 3.x with the `paho-mqtt` package
-- Connectivity to the MQTT broker at `157.173.101.159`
+- Access to the MQTT broker at `157.173.101.159`

-### Running the Web Interface
+### Starting the Web Interface

-1. Open `index.html` in a browser.
+1. Open `index.html` in your preferred web browser.
-2. The UI will attempt to connect to the MQTT broker over WebSockets (port 9001).
+2. The interface will attempt to connect to the MQTT broker via WebSockets (port 9001).
-3. Use the provided buttons to toggle the light ON or OFF and adjust brightness.
+3. Use the buttons to switch the light ON/OFF and adjust the brightness level.

 ### Running the Python IoT Simulation

-1. Install dependencies:
+1. Install necessary packages:
    ```bash
    pip install paho-mqtt
    ```
-2. Start the simulation script:
+2. Run the simulation script:
    ```bash
    python light_simulation.py
    ```
-3. The script will connect to the MQTT broker (port 1883) and react to commands.
+3. The script connects to the MQTT broker on port 1883 and responds to incoming commands.

-## MQTT Topics Used
+## MQTT Topics

-- `/student_group/light_control` – Transmits ON/OFF commands to the device
+- `/student_group/light_control` – Handles light ON/OFF and brightness commands
-- `/student_group/light_status` – Receives feedback on the current light status
+- `/student_group/light_status` – Receives and updates the light's current state

-## Workflow Explanation
+## System Workflow

-1. The web app sends ON/OFF commands to `/student_group/light_control`.
+1. The web application publishes ON/OFF and brightness commands to `/student_group/light_control`.
-2. The Python script listens for these messages and acts accordingly.
+2. The Python-based IoT device listens and adjusts the light accordingly.
-3. The script sends status updates to `/student_group/light_status`.
+3. The IoT device sends status feedback to `/student_group/light_status`.
-4. The UI updates the light bulb animation based on received feedback.
+4. The UI updates dynamically based on the received status messages.

-## Troubleshooting Guide
+## Troubleshooting

-- If the web app fails to connect, verify the MQTT broker’s availability.
-- Ensure port 9001 is accessible for WebSockets communication.
+- Ensure the MQTT broker is operational and accepting connections.
-- Ensure port 1883 is open for Python MQTT connections.
+- Verify port 9001 is open for WebSockets and port 1883 for standard MQTT communication.
-- Check browser console logs for potential connection issues.
+- Check browser console logs for connection errors.

 ## License

 Distributed under the [MIT License](LICENSE).

-## Credits
+## Acknowledgments

-- MQTT.js for browser-based MQTT handling
+- MQTT.js for handling MQTT in the browser
-- Paho MQTT for Python-based client operations
+- Paho MQTT for enabling Python-based MQTT operations